artambdev/ambalovpublishinghouse/README.md

 <img src="docs/validation/lighthouse/lighthouse-404.png">
 </details>

+### Browser Compatibility
+Each page has been tested to work on:
+- Mozilla Firefox
+- Google Chrome
+- Microsoft Edge
+- Safari for iOS

+### Device Compatibility
+Each page was tested on Mozilla Firefox and Google Chrome's developer tools for responsive design.
+Testing was done on a desktop PC running Windows 11 and a Galaxy A50 phone.

 ### User stories
+Below is a list of user stories and the process by which they are fulfilled:

 1. As a writer, I want to get a feel of how the publisher presents itself